iridakos/iridakos.github.io/_posts/2018-10-22-elasticsearch-bucket-aggregations.markdown

 In order to be able to execute the tutorial's commands and queries, you must first:

-### Install Elasticsearch
+### Install Elasticsearch (duh)

-Providing instructions for installing elasticsearch is out of scope.
+Providing instructions for installing Elasticsearch is out of scope.
 I recommend visiting the product's related [documenation site](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).
 After the installation, just make sure to start the service if it's not started.
 You can check that with
 ```bash
 curl http://localhost:9200
 ```